Ian Goldberg

 Ian Avrum Goldberg (born March 31, 1973) is a cryptographer and cypherpunk.
 He is best known for breaking Netscape's implementation of SSL (with David Wagner), and for his role as chief scientist of Radialpoint (formerly Zero Knowledge Systems), a Canadian software company.
 Goldberg is currently a professor at the Faculty of Mathematics of the David R. Cheriton School of Computer Science within the University of Waterloo, and the Canada Research Chair in Privacy Enhancing Technologies.
 He was formerly Tor Project board of directors chairman, and is one of the designers of off the record messaging.

 Education

 Goldberg attended high school at the University of Toronto Schools, graduating in 1991.
-In 1995, he received a B.Math from the University of Waterloo in pure mathematics and computer science.
+In 1995, he received a BMath from the University of Waterloo in pure mathematics and computer science.
 He obtained a Ph.D. from the University of California, Berkeley in December 2000.
 His thesis was entitled A Pseudonymous Communications Infrastructure for the Internet.
 His advisor was Eric Brewer.